cewdesign/workshops/1_MongoDB/ACTIONLOG.md

             action :create
         end`

 11. Seem to be encountering a conflict between my recipe and my yum repo.
 Keeps saying no suitable version.
 Let's try to mitigate that problem by adding some versioning logic.
 No longer need to assum 64-bit target as we are catching this now.
+Found some help in the office mongo cookbook in the supermarket.

 12. Added versioning logic, build structure but limit case to rhel for now